Last updated on May 10, 2025

 The best hikes in Guatemala - Acatenango volcano hike.

-Guatemala is a hiker’s paradise and a stunning destination for volcano lovers.
-There are 37 volcanoes scattered across the country, including Fuego Volcano – one of the most active volcanoes in Central America and Tajumulco – the highest peak of Central America.
+Guatemala is a hiker’s paradise with 37 volcanoes scattered across the country, including Fuego Volcano – one of the most active volcanoes in Central America and Tajumulco – the highest peak of Central America.
 I traveled to Guatemala to reach every possible volcano summit and here is my guide to some of the best volcano hikes in Guatemala, as there are plenty of things to know and preparations to be done ahead of these tours.

 What are the best hikes in Guatemala?